 Next was into the body of the machine, so to speak, seeing the real inner workings of the building (it isn’t so glamorous!), before getting the chance to see an exclusive VIP lounge, and even go up onto the roof of the Elbphilharmonie!

-Throughout the whole tour, our guide was very informative and pointed out lots of small details which I never would have even noticed without him, and if you’re into music or architecture then I definitely recommend this tour.
+Throughout the whole tour, our guide was very informative and pointed out lots of small details which I never would have even noticed without him, and if you’re into music, acoustics or architecture then I definitely recommend this tour when you visit Hamburg.

 If you want to know more about the various guided tours of the Elbphilharmonie on offer then you can check out their website here.